San Diego Guide: Where to Eat, What to Do, and Where to Stay

 PLACES TO GO

-- Go walk around the Meditation Center in Encinitas
+Go walk around the Self Realization Fellowship‘s meditation garden in Encinitas

 - Check out Sunset Cliffs in Ocean Beach